enidisepic/nvim-config/README.md

 ### **!!
 Disclaimers:**

-- On macOS you'll need to run `ulimit -n 10240` to avoid getting a "too many open files" error prior to
+- On macOS you'll need to run `ulimit -n 10240` to avoid getting a "too many open files" error prior to first installing this config
-- Again, on macOS the current homebrew distribution of nvim is broken so you need to build from the main branch yourself or use the 0.10.0 preview

-first installing this config\*\*

 1. Clone this repository inside of `~/.config/nvim`
 2. Configure it to your likings (see below)
 3. Open nvim and run `:PackerSync`.
 This may fail, if it does repeat until it doesn't.
 If you get messages from TreeSitter or Mason let them finish.
 4. It's possible that TreeSitter errors while compiling.
-If this happens let everything else finish, restart nvim and run `:TSUninstall all` and then `:TSInstall all`
+Usually this can be ignored.
+If you're unsure if it all worked just check `:TSInstallInfo`
 5. Enjoy :)

 ## Config